How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 emotion becomes personality

-This aligns with clinical observations described by trauma psychiatrist Bessel van der Kolk — the body keeps the score not metaphorically, but biologically.
+This aligns with the clinical observations of trauma psychiatrist Bessel van der Kolk, author of The Body Keeps the Score — the body remembers trauma not metaphorically, but biologically.

-And the nervous system begins to interpret safety as unfamiliar.
+And the nervous system may begin to interpret safety as unfamiliar.

-In polyvagal theory, developed by Stephen Porges, this means the system struggles to return to regulation because the organism never completed the original cycle of mobilisation → discharge → rest.
+In Polyvagal Theory, developed by Stephen Porges, this reflects a nervous system that struggles to return to regulation because the organism never completed the natural survival cycle:

-When fascia lengthens slowly and safely, receptors signal to the brain:
+When fascia lengthens slowly and safely, sensory receptors send signals to the brain:

 The threat is over.

-The nervous system then allows completion of previously inhibited responses:
+The nervous system may then allow the completion of responses that were previously inhibited.

 trembling